bennyb0y/burrito-rater/README.md

 ## 📚 Documentation

-All project documentation is available in the [docs](./docs) directory:

-- [Deployment Guide](./docs/DEPLOYMENT.md) - Instructions for deploying the application
-- [Admin Interface Guide](./docs/ADMIN_GUIDE.md) - Guide for using the admin interface
-- [Database Schema](./docs/DATABASE_SCHEMA.md) - Details about the database schema and structure
-- [Cloudflare Migration Guide](./docs/CLOUDFLARE_MIGRATION.md) - Details about the migration from SQLite to Cloudflare D1
+For detailed documentation, please refer to the [Documentation Index](./docs/README.md).

+The documentation covers:
+- Deployment guides
+- Admin interface usage
+- Database schema
+- Development workflows
+- DevOps processes
+- And more

 ## 🤝 Contributing